getmcp-xyz/getmcp.io/README.md

 ## Contributing

-Please see [Contributing Guidelines](/mcp-registry/CONTRIBUTING.md) for information on how to add or update MCP servers in the registry.
+Please see [Contributing Guidelines](/mcp-registry/CONTRIBUTING.md) for information on how to add or update MCP servers in the Server Registry.